pypa/pipx/docs/how-to/inject-packages.md

 ## Inject a package

 `pipx inject` adds extra packages into an existing pipx-managed virtual environment.
-If you have `ipython` installed and want `matplotlib` available inside it:
+The following command adds `matplotlib` to an `ipython` environment.

 ```
 pipx inject ipython matplotlib
 ```

-Inject multiple packages at once, from a requirements file, or both:
+You can inject multiple packages at once, from a requirements file, or both.

 ```
 pipx inject ipython matplotlib pandas